Thursday, December 10, 2009

 Instructions

-Rinse and sort beans, place into stockpot with just enough water to cover them, plus about an inch.
+1. Rinse and sort beans, place into stockpot with just enough water to cover them, plus about an inch.
 Bring to a boil, cover and turn off the burner.
-Let soak covered for one hour.
-Can also simply soak beans in water overnight.
+Let soak covered for one hour, drain and set aside.

-Serve over hot cooked rice with a side of cast iron skillet cornbread.
+7. Serve over hot steamed rice with a side of cast iron skillet cornbread.

+May also simply soak beans in cool water overnight.
 Older beans take longer to cook so if your beans have been in the pantry for awhile, you may have to cook them longer.
 Fresh beans cook more quickly.
 You can substitute bacon if you don't have any leftover ham.
-Just chop up as much bacon as you want - at least a half pound I would say - and saute that in a pan until browned, then toss in the chopped onion, celery, carrots, and garlic right there in with that bacon and bacon fat and cook until tender, adding olive oil only if needed to saute the veggies.
+Just chop up as much bacon as you want - about a half pound would be good - and sauté that in a pan until browned, then toss in the chopped onion, celery, carrots, and garlic right there in with that bacon and bacon fat and cook until tender, adding olive oil only if needed to sauté the veggies.
 Pick up the rest of the recipe from there.
-For tips on thickening beans, click here.
+For tips on ways to thicken beans, click here.

 Posted by on December 10, 2009